elfredscom/atEX/privacy.md

 We only use cookie to provide you with the essential functions of the Services.
 We may use such cookie not only on our website but also on webpages where you use our Services across partner service.
 We do not store cookies beyond session.

 However, our sub-processors may use cookies for effective provision of payments, hosting, and other necessary services.
-We do not use cookies for tracking, analytics, or profiling.
+We use Google Analytics for analysing traffic on our site.

 ### Other provisions